joelparkerhenderson/system-quality-attributes/doc/acidity/index.md

 - **Error Handling and Recovery**: Implement robust error handling and recovery mechanisms to ensure atomicity and durability.
 - **Concurrency Control Mechanisms**: Use techniques like locking, versioning, and transaction isolation levels to manage concurrency and ensure isolation.
 - **Data Integrity Checks**: Regularly perform data integrity checks to ensure consistency.

-### Conclusion

-ACIDity is important in ensuring reliable transaction processing, maintaining data integrity, and providing robust error handling.
-Addressing these principles as a system quality attribute, a non-functional requirement, and a cross-functional constraint ensures that systems are reliable, consistent, and resilient, which is critical for applications that handle complex transactions and sensitive data.

 </span>